 SOS!SEN- independent and confidential telephone helpline for parents and others looking for information on Special Educational Needs. www.sossen.org.uk

 Young Minds- advice surrounding mental health for young people and parents. www.youngminds.org.uk

 IPSEA- offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).
 We also provide training on the SEND legal framework to parents and carers, professionals and other organisations. www.ipsea.org.uk

 I have been a qualified teacher for 21 years and a SENDco for 6 years.
-I have a BSc in Psychology, PGCE in Maths and the National Award in Special Educational Needs.
+I have a PGCE, a Masters of Education and the National Award in Special Educational Needs.
 I am also a qualified Trauma and Mental Health Informed School Practitioner.
-I oversee the provision for students on the SEND register, this includes supporting a range of students who may have difficulties with; social, emotional, mental health, specific learning difficulties (such as dyslexia, dyscalculia and DCD), autism or social communication needs, ADHD or general learning difficulties (where students are significantly below ARE) and physical and sensory needs.
+I oversee the provision for students on the SEND register, this includes supporting a range of students who may have; social, emotional and mental health needs, specific learning difficulties (such as dyslexia, dyscalculia and DCD), autism or social communication needs, ADHD, general learning difficulties (where students are significantly below ARE) and physical and sensory needs.

 Within my role I ensure information is shared with staff to enable quality first teaching in the classroom, I coordinate in class TA support and targeted intervention groups.
-Within the SEND team we have a Deputy SENCO, Kasia Dobbinson, who is an English teacher, an HLTA and 11 TAs.
+Within the SEND team we have 11 TAs and an SEMH specialist and assistant.

-If you are concerned about your child’s learning or access to the curriculum then please call the main switchboard on (01934)629307 or or e-mail me at [email protected]
+If you are concerned about your child’s learning or access to the curriculum then please call the main switchboard on (01934)629307 or or e-mail me on [email protected]